-All students, staff, or faculty at UC Berkeley are eligible to apply to The Green Initiative Fund.
+All students, staff, or faculty at UC Berkeley are eligible to apply to The Green Initiative Fund (TGIF).

 The fall mini-grant application is for small, one-time projects that must be completed within the same academic year in which they receive funding.
-There is only one stage and applicants must apply by October 16, 2015 by 5pm.
-Requests must be between $500-$2,000.
+There is only one stage, and applicants must apply by October 19th, 2018 by 5pm.
+Requests must be up to $5,000.

 The spring grant program will give preference to larger and longer-timeline projects.
-Applicants must first submit an abstract form by one of two possible deadlines, January 29, 2016 by 5pm OR February 26, 2016 by 5pm, before they are invited by the TGIF Committee to submit a final application by April 5, 2016 at 5pm.
+Applicants must first submit an abstract form by one of two possible deadlines, February 1st, 2019 by 5pm OR March 1st, 2019 by 5pm, before they are invited by TGIF's Committee to submit a final application by April 5th, 2019 at 5pm.
 Not all applicants will be invited to submit in April.
-Requests must be greater than $2,000.
+Requests must be greater than $5,000.

 Preference is given to: